 We work to keep dementia on the international agenda.
 Because only through greater global collaboration will it be defeated.
 No one country or individual alone can meet what is the biggest health challenge facing the international community.

 We provide global leadership through developing evidence of best practice.
 From hosting issue-specific conferences to publishing reviews, our global resources help enable others to deliver evidence-based change.

-We achieve change through building global collaborative networks of individuals and organisations in key priority areas.
+We achieve change through building global networks of individuals and organisations in key priority areas.
+Networks are brought together through international summits and events to facilitate better collaboration.
 Together we agree to share goals and raise the profile of tackling dementia internationally.

 The World Dementia Council helps change the lives of people with dementia by securing change internationally working with international governmental and non-governmental organisations.
 Through the collaborative strength of governments, industry, researchers and health and social care systems all working together we can transform the prospects for people affected by dementia in all its forms, so that the disease no longer negatively impacts on lives in the way it does today.

 When the council was founded in 2013 as a result of the London Dementia Summit, dementia was brought out of the shadows and onto the global agenda, galvanising efforts not just among governmental organisations, but right across the international dementia community.
 It set a series of objectives for the international dementia community known collectively as the 2025 goals.

 Through our global advocacy, global leadership, and building of global networks, we review progress made since 2013 and identify key actions needed to accelerate progress further towards the 2025 goals.